Last Updated on September 20, 2021

 When you peruse the alcoholism medication-assisted treatment online communities (yes, they exist!), you’ll probably come across the term “nalover.”
 It’s a mash-up of “naltrexone”—an anti-craving medication used daily or, per the Sinclair Method, one hour before drinking—and “hangover.”
-Basically, it’s the hangover some people experience after drinking on naltrexone, and it’s a phenomenon that hasn’t been studied at all in the medical community.
+Basically, it’s the hangover some people experience after drinking on naltrexone, and it’s a phenomenon that has yet to be studied at all in the medical community.

 So we decided to investigate.
 We recently surveyed Reddit and Facebook users who take naltrexone about their nalovers: Do they get them?
 How often?
 How bad are they?
 And what are their symptoms?
 While our results aren’t exactly conclusive—we only surveyed 58 people in a non-clinical setting, and we don’t know if ours was a representative sample because our respondents were anonymous—they’re a good start.
 See below for a round-up of our data.